 PLEASE NOTE THAT CASE RESULTS DEPEND UPON A VARIETY OF FACTORS UNIQUE TO EACH CASE.
 CASE RESULTS DESCRIBED BELOW DO NOT GUARANTEE OR PREDICT A SIMILAR RESULT IN ANY FUTURE CASE UNDERTAKEN BY I.S.
 LAW FIRM, PLLC.

 I.S.
-Law Firm is proud to announce that we have recently secured a grant of asylum through asylum office for an ethnic Korean woman who was persecuted in Russia because of her ethnicity.
+Law Firm recently secured a grant of asylum through asylum office for an ethnic Korean woman who was persecuted in Russia because of her ethnicity.

 Attorneys at I.S.
 Law Firm demonstrated to the satisfaction of the interviewing asylum officer that our client and members of her family had been repeatedly attacked, harassed, intimidated and threatened by belligerent nationalists in Russia, and received no protection from the police.
 To support our client’s statements and subjective evidence, we used objective evidence, including U.S. Department of State reports on human rights, as well as numerous country reports such as news articles.